gi8lino/certalert-python/README.md

-# Certinator - Certificate Expiration Exporter
+# certalert - Certificate Expiration Exporter

-Certinator is a Python script designed to extract certificate expiration dates and send them as metrics to the Prometheus Pushgateway.
+certalert is a Python script designed to extract certificate expiration dates and send them as metrics to the Prometheus Pushgateway.
 It is especially useful for monitoring certificate expirations in a Prometheus-based monitoring environment.

 ## Certificate Types

-Certinator supports the following types of certificates:
+certalert supports the following types of certificates:

 - CRT: Standard certificate format with the `.crt` file extension.
 - PEM: Standard certificate format with the `.pem` file extension.